This week’s healthy eating tips are about baking food that you normally would fry and to make things from scratch whenever possible.

 Wash potatoes thoroughly, scrubbing off any dirt.
 Dry completely (this is the secret to a crispy fry).

 Bake for 35-40 minutes.
-Remove and allow to cool slightly before serving.
+Remove and let cool slightly before serving.